-In a recent Forbes magazine article Kathryn Dill discusses the results from two recent surveys related to job stress, indicating that many employees in the US often change jobs because of psychological stress.
+In a recent Forbes magazine article Kathryn Dill discusses the results from two recent surveys related to job stress, indicating that about one third of US employees change jobs because of psychological stress.

 The first survey was conducted by the employment search site, Monster.com, with over 7000 US workers.
 As per another separate survey of more than 900 workers, the major reason of workplace stress is the employee’s relationship with their manager.